 |I put my inverter to the test to see if I could make coffee and microwave popcorn.
 Watch the video and see what happened.|

-High power consuming components like air conditioners, heat pumps, space heaters, or water heaters generally require too much power for a standard RV solar/battery/inverter system to sustain.
-Power hungry components such as these will rapidly drain your RV batteries if used on battery power alone.
-For this reason, most RVers who rely on solar relocate throughout the year to sunny locations that have moderate climates where keeping cool means opening windows and/or turning on an electric fan.
+High power consumers like air conditioners, heat pumps, space heaters, or water heaters generally require more power than a standard RV solar/battery/inverter system can provide.
+Power hungry components such as these will rapidly drain your RV batteries.
+For this reason, most RVers who rely on solar relocate throughout the year to sunny locations that have moderate climates.
+Keeping cool means opening windows and/or turning on an electric fan, not running an air conditioner.

 |The RV Geeks show us how to keep cool in the desert and still extract as much solar energy from sun as possible.
 Watch The Video|

-The long answer (Determine how much power you need?)
+The long answer (Experiment and determine how much power you need?)

 For example: A 400 Amp Hour battery bank will need roughly 400 Watts of solar.
 This is just a rough measure to get you in the ball park.
 You should also take into account the efficiency of your panels, amount of sun in your area, cable size/length, and power loss between your solar panels and batteries (i.e Voltage Drop).
-I add 20 percent to the solar estimate to account for the fact that I live in Pacific Northwest where it is cloudy much of the time.
+I recomend adding 20 percent to the solar estimate to account for these factors.

 That should get you off to a good start.
 When you are ready for more, these articles will help you take it to the next level.